Durgeshsejekar/Durgeshsejekar/README.md

 * 🌍  I'm based in Indore, India
 * ✉️  You can contact me at [durgeshsejekar498@gmail.com](mailto:durgeshsejekar498@gmail.com)
-* 🧠  I'm learning Data Structures and Algorithms
+* 🧠  I'm learning Data Structures and Algorithms.
-* ⚡  In my leisure time I love to cook.

 ### Skills